mduveneck/northeastern_Minnesota_LANDIS-/clim_files/readMe.txt

 Climate files in .clm format (can be changed to .txt) for use in the pnet-for-landis tool used in biomass-succession and landis-II for the following publications for the Minnesota landscape.
+Eahc climate file refers to a climate scenario and climate region.
+Regions are deliniated in the  mn_cli_eco_1000a.img ecoregion map found in the directory above.

 Duveneck, M. J., and R. M. Scheller.
 2015.
 Measuring and managing resistance and resilience under climate change in northern Great Lake forests (USA).
 Landscape Ecology.
 DOI 10.1007/s10980-015-0273-6.
 Duveneck, M. J., and R. M. Scheller.
 2015.
 Climate change effects to productivity and functional diversity in northern Great Lake forests with climate suitable planting.
 Ecological Applications.
 25-6.
 Pages 1653-1668.
 DOI 10.1890/14-0738.1.
 Duveneck, M. J., R. M. Scheller, and M. White, A. 2014.
 Effects of alternative forest management strategies in the face of climate change in the northern Great Lake region.
 Canadian Journal of Forest Research.
 44-700-710 (2014).